Whispers Through the Empty Quarter

 What’s included

-• Air conditioned 4WD transportation with English speaking local guide
+• Air conditioned 4WD transportation with English-speaking local driver-guide

 • Entrance fees to all attractions as per itinerary